New Melones Dam: Protests and filling of the lake

-On May 22, 1979, Mark Dubois, one of the founders of FOR, hiked into the Stanislaus River Canyon and chained himself to a boulder, forcing the Corps to stop filling the lake or risk drowning him.
+On May 22, 1979, Mark Dubois, one of the early leaders of FOR, hiked into the Stanislaus River Canyon and chained himself to a boulder, forcing the Corps to stop filling the lake or risk drowning him.
 Dubois hid in the canyon for five days while local authorities tried unsuccessfully to find him; he had written letters to the Corps and Governor Jerry Brown telling them of his plans in advance (see documents and images of this event on the Stanislaus River Archive).
 Ultimately, dam operators opened the gates, halting the rising reservoir at an elevation of 808 ft, or about 280 ft below its maximum design level.
 The Corps was delayed in handing the project over to the Bureau of Reclamation, as testing could not be completed on the hydroelectric turbines until the water level increased further.
 On May 29, Governor Brown vetoed Assembly Bill 2164, which would have allowed filling New Melones Lake to its full capacity.

 In the meantime, environmental groups lobbied for a compromise to stay the lake level at the old Parrott's Ferry Bridge, 844 ft above sea level, corresponding to a storage capacity of 438000 acre feet: "We can have a working dam and a wild river."
 The irrigation districts, Reclamation officials, and local representatives including John Garamendi and Norman S. Waters, argued that to complete the dam only to not fill it was absurd.
 The state of California initially sided with the opposition.
 On November 20, 1980 the State Water Resources Control Board set the temporary upper limit for lake level at the old Parrott's Ferry Bridge.
 With that limit in place, operations of the dam and reservoir were handed to Reclamation.